Actual Innocence, freedom from prison

-In 2014, our client was convicted of Theft of Material, specifically aluminum – which is a Texas state jail felony offense.
+In 2014, our client faced a serious legal challenge when he was convicted of Theft of Material, specifically aluminum, a felony offense in Texas.

-Following the dismissal, we filed a petition for expunction, which was also granted by the trial court.
+Following the dismissal, we successfully filed a petition for expunction, which the trial court granted, ensuring no lasting consequences from the arrest or conviction.

 About The Attorney